MillionIntegrals/PhilosophersStone/README.md

 # PhilosophersStone

-I have started this project while learning elixir macros trying to replicate functionality I found in project [sasa1977/exactor](https://github.com/sasa1977/exactor).
+I have started this project while learning elixir macros by trying to replicate functionality from [sasa1977/exactor](https://github.com/sasa1977/exactor).
-The source code wasn't very clear to me, so I went on and tried to reimplement myself the functinality, while trying to maintain code simpliciy and clarity.
+The source code wasn't very clear to me, so I went on and tried to reimplement myself the same features, while at the same time trying to maintain code simpliciy and clarity.

 This project tries to reduce boilerplate when writing Elixir `GenServer`s by making use of language metaprogramming capabilities.

 ## Installation